Generative Adversarial Networks for Spatio-Spectral Compression of Hyperspectral Images: Dataset Description and Design of Experiments

 \section{Dataset Description and Design of Experiments}

-To evaluate the efficacy of our proposed models, we have used a hyperspectral dataset consisting of 3,840 image patches with 369 spectral bands covering the visible and near-infrared (VNIR) portion of the electromagnetic spectrum in the wavelength range between 400 - 1,000 nm.
+We use a hyperspectral dataset that consists of 3,840 image patches with 369 spectral bands (which cover the visible and near-infrared portion of the electromagnetic spectrum in the wavelength range between 400 - 1,000 nm).
 Each patch is a section of 96 x 96 pixels with a spatial resolution of 28cm.
-We also normalized the data between 0 - 1 which is required for our compression models.
-The patches are then split in the ratio of 80\%, 10\% and 10\% to form train, validation and test sets, respectively.
+We normalized the data between 0 - 1, which is required for our compression models.
+The patches were then split in the ratio of 80\%, 10\% and 10\% to form train, validation and test sets, respectively.

-All the experiments were carried out in NVIDIA Tesla V100 GPU with 32 GBs of memory.
-The code for the compression model is implemented with TensorFlow v1.15.2 and build on TensorFlow Compression v1.3 \cite{tfc} and HiFiC \cite{mentzer2020highfidelity}.
-We trained all the models with Adam optimizer with a batch size of 8.
-We use a baseline model trained without GAN ($\beta=0$ in (\ref{eq:3})) as an initializer for each of our models.
+All the experiments were carried out using an NVIDIA Tesla V100 GPU with 32 GB of memory.
+The code for the compression model was implemented with TensorFlow v1.15.2 and built on TensorFlow Compression v1.3 \cite{tfc} and HiFiC \cite{mentzer2020highfidelity}.
+We trained all the models with Adam Optimizer with a batch size of 8.
+We use a baseline model trained without GAN ($\beta=0$ in (\ref{eq:3})) as an initializer for our models.
 For the distortion loss in (\ref{eq:2}) we used $\theta_1 = 0.15 \cdot 2^{-5}$, $\theta_2 = 0.075 \cdot 2^{-3}$ and $\theta_3 =1$.
 These values were determined through multiple experiments.
-The discriminator loss effect $\beta$ was set as 0.15, while the reduction ratio in the SE block $r_r$ was used as 2.
-As mentioned in Section \ref{sec1}, different bitrates can be achieved by changing two hyperparameters: i) target rate $r_t$; and ii) $\lambda^{(a)}$.
-The target rates $r_t$ was varied from [0.2,1] with an interval of 0.2 with its associated $\lambda^{(a)}$ values set accordingly.
-In total, we configured five settings for each models with different $r_t$ and $\lambda^{(a)}$ combinations (see Table \ref{table:config}).
+The discriminator loss effect $\beta$ was set to 0.15, while the reduction ratio $r_r$ in the SE block was selected as 2.
+As mentioned in Section \ref{method}, different bitrates can be achieved by changing two hyperparameters: i) target rate $r_t$; and ii) $\lambda^{(a)}$.
+The target rates $r_t$ was varied from [0.2,1] with a step size of 0.2 with its associated $\lambda^{(a)}$ values set accordingly.
+In total, we configured five settings for each model with different $r_t$ and $\lambda^{(a)}$ combinations (see Table \ref{table:config}).

-We compared the proposed spatio-spectral compression models (HiFiC$_{SE}$ and HiFiC$_{3D}$) with: i) the adapted (with the loss in (\ref{eq:2})) and optimized spatial compression HiFiC model (termed as HiFiC$_{opt}$); and ii) the traditional JPEG 2000.
-The comparison was performed at different bitrates and the compression quality was analysed using the reconstruction performance measured using peak signal-to-noise ratio (PSNR) and the compression rate achieved in terms of bitrate measured in bits per pixel (bpp).
-The higher the PSNR and lower the bpp indicates a better compression performance.
+We have compared the proposed spatio-spectral compression models (HiFiC$_{SE}$ and HiFiC$_{3D}$) with: i) the adapted (using the loss in (\ref{eq:2})) and optimized spatial compression HiFiC model (termed as HiFiC$_{opt}$); and ii) the traditional JPEG 2000.
+We use peak signal-to-noise ratio (PSNR) for quantitative analysis at different compression rates in terms of bitrate measured in bits per pixel (bpp).